MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/low-latency-audio.md

 - Virtual reality
 - Games

-Windows 10 includes changes to reduce the audio latency.
 The goals of this document are to:

 1. Describe the sources of audio latency in Windows.
 1. Explain the changes that reduce audio latency in the Windows 10 audio stack.
 1. Provide a reference on how application developers and hardware manufacturers can take advantage of the new infrastructure, in order to develop applications and drivers with low audio latency.

-This article covers these items:
+This article covers:

 1. The new **[AudioGraph](/uwp/api/Windows.Media.Audio.AudioGraph)** API for interactive and media creation scenarios.
 1. Changes in WASAPI to support low latency.
 1. Enhancements in the driver DDIs.

-## Definitions
+## Terminology

 | Term | Description |
 |---|---|